-In the first of a new series we bring you the story of how Grants we have award to the Speech & Language Department at the Queen Elizabeth Hospital, Birmingham are helping head and neck patients.
+In the first of a new series, we bring you the story of how grants we have awarded to the Speech & Language Department at the Queen Elizabeth Hospital Birmingham (QEHB), are helping head and neck patients.

 Having a voice prosthesis fitted and learning to use it takes practice and an understanding of how the voice is produced.
 The Laryngectomy Rehabilitation and Surgical Voice Restoration course has provided me with the opportunity to develop problem solving skills to work together with patients to maximise their voice and swallowing following surgery.

 The second option Augmentative and Alternative Communication (AAC) describes ways of helping patients who find it hard to communicate by speech or writing.

 An alternative method to achieve a sound after laryngectomy surgery is an electronic larynx (electrolarynx).
 This is a battery operated machine that produces sound to create a voice.

 There are many different makes and types, but they are usually about the size of a small electric razor.
 The machine is held against the neck, or a small tube is fitted into the corner of the mouth.

 When a button on the machine is pressed, it makes sound.
 And when the tongue and mouth move sounds are formed into words.

 This method of speech after laryngectomy may be best if the patient is not able to have a voice prosthesis (TEP) for medical reasons or did not have a voice prosthesis put in at the time of the laryngectomy but is waiting to have one put in later.